 BattleTech did in its sole canonical mystical element, the PhantomMech ability, with Word of God stating that there isn't really a supernatural ability to evade fire that only affects the Kells, but rather a powerful Lostech ECM package that the Kells have very much not told anyone about.
 While this raises several questions, particularly in regard to the way certain battles were known to have progressed, this, as well as the decision to ignore the sole canonical instance of sapient aliens in the setting, have firmly established the Battletech universe as one where technology, not mysticism, is a central tenet.

 Metal Gear Solid 2: Sons of Liberty (the ultimate king of correcting itself) does this forwards and backwards.
-Fortune, who has luck based powers, causes every shot fired against her to miss (Hint: Don't stand next to her).
+Fortune, who has luck-based powers, causes every shot fired against her to miss (Hint: Don't stand next to her).
 It then explains much later that she merely has a "sufficiently advanced" bit of technology (that she didn't know about) which makes her Immune to Bullets.
 This is demonstrated by the owner of the device shooting her in the chest, proving he controls the device and she is powerless.
-Shortly after this he tries shooting rockets at her, and she deflects them with her mind.
+Shortly after this he tries shooting rockets at her, and she deflects them with her mind. note She is also revealed to have survived the aforementioned chest wound because of a rare birth defect that put her heart on the right side of her body, suggesting that her luck-based abilities sometimes work in more subtle ways.
 Seems in this case, the wizard was Not Quite Dead.

 There's actually a logical theory to this.
 Snake was the main ace in the hole for Ocelot's Gambit Roulette.
 Snake needed to live but Ocelot needed to keep his cover up to keep the Patriots blinded.
 He may have somehow reactivated Fortune's abilities in order to keep the charade going.